-Output: Expert witness courtroom testimony in the support of criminal

-Explanatory: Duration of time on stand and waiting to testify

-Explanatory: There is an increase in the use of expert witness testimony given the confrontational rights of the accused as a result of national and state court rulings.
+Expert witness courtroom testimony in the support of criminal justice 5 Duration of time on stand and waiting to testify There is an increase in use of expert witness testimony given the confrontational rights of the accused as a result of national and state court rulings.

 A1.3.
-STRATEGY: Equip and procure staff for the main office in Pearl and regional Biloxi office including filling current positions and establishing new PINs within the organization for support of operations
+STRATEGY: Equip and procure staff for the main office in Pearl and regional Biloxi office including filling current positions and establishing new positions within the organization for support of operations.